-Headlight converters are a very simple piece of kit which does a very simple job.
-They are self-adhesive and stick to your headlight in a certain position depending upon the make and model of your vehicle.
+Headlight converters are self-adhesive and stick to your headlight in a certain position depending upon the make and model of your vehicle.
 This subsequently diverts the light away from the oncoming drivers, therefore, preventing them from being dazzled.

 Will They Work With All Types Of Lights